Sinan-codes/bio-vs-nonbio/README.md

 # Biodegradable vs Non-Biodegradable Image Classifier

-This project is a binary image classification model that classifies waste materials into **biodegradable** or **non-biodegradable** categories using deep learning.
-It aims to assist in automated waste sorting and environmental sustainability initiatives.
+This project aims to automate the classification of waste into biodegradable and non-biodegradable categories using deep learning models.
+Manual waste sorting is inefficient and error-prone, especially in developing countries.
+Automating this process can improve recycling, reduce landfill usage, and promote sustainable practices.